Ragtime

 Till We Reach That Day

-Sarah’s Friend, Coalhouse Walker Jr., Emma Goldman, Mother’s Younger Brother, Mother, Tateh, Ensemble
+Sarah’s Friend, Coalhouse Walker Jr., Emma Goldman, Mother’s Younger Brother, Mother, Tateh, and Ensemble

 Intermission